robbaxi/hq-trivia-assistant/README.md

 •	Go to the Settings app, tap Wi-Fi, find the network you are connected to and then tap the blue disclosure arrow to configure the network.
 Scroll down to the HTTP Proxy setting, tap Manual.
 •	enter in the IPV4 Address you got from your computer.
 And port 8888
 •	Leave Authentication set to Off.
 • Go to general - about - certificate trust settings and give Charles full root access.
+(Settings > General > About > Certificate Trust Testings)

 Now open hq trivia app and get back to your computer

-10. In terminal type ``` bash cp .env.dist .env ```
+10. In terminal type ``` cp .env.dist .env ```

 11. Open your folder and press cmd+shift+.
 (Don't forger the dot) To see hidden files.
 Locate .env file and open it with your text editor (text edit, atom, sublime text etc.)

-12. In Charles find ``` bash https://api-quiz.hype.space ``` and expand it, locate folder named users and expand it, select a file named me, left click it and press Enable SSL proxying.
+12. In Charles find ``` https://api-quiz.hype.space ``` and expand it, locate folder named users and expand it, select a file named me, left click it and press Enable SSL proxying.
 Then go to contents

-13. Locate the word ``` bash authorization ``` and next to it there is a very long string.
-Double click it and copy it, but don’t copy the word bearer just what comes after it and paste it into .env file right after ``` bash HQ_BEARER_TOKEN= ```
+13. Locate the word ``` authorization ``` and next to it there is a very long string.
+Double click it and copy it, but don’t copy the word bearer just what comes after it and paste it into .env file right after ``` HQ_BEARER_TOKEN= ```

 14. Select JSON Text below, There should be a string named userId and 8 numbers next to it.
-Copy them, and paste them into .env file next to ``` bash HQ_USER_ID= ```
+Copy them, and paste them into .env file next to ``` HQ_USER_ID= ```

 After that’s done turn the proxy off on your phone ( On Samsung set proxy to none, on android device, open the Settings App then navigate to Security > Clear Credentials (all the way to the bottom).
 Click Clear credentials and confirm.
 Navigate to Settings > Lock Screen > Screen Lock and remove the PIN if desired.
 And On Iphone turn HTTP proxy to off)

 And that’s it.
-Now when the game is starting type ``` bash php run.php ``` in terminal (always make sure you are in your hq assistant directory (if not type cd press space and drag and drop your folder) and everything should work just fine.
+Now when the game is starting type ``` php run.php ``` in terminal (always make sure you are in your hq assistant directory (if not type cd press space and drag and drop your folder) and everything should work just fine.